DiffTune: Auto-Tuning through Auto-Differentiation: Conclusion

 \section{Conclusion}

-In this paper, we propose {\em DiffTune}: an auto-tune method for controller tuning in systems with differentiable dynamics and controller.
-Given a performance metric, {\em DiffTune} gradually improves the performance using gradient-descent, where the gradient is computed using the sensitivity propagation that is compatible with real-data.
-We also discuss how to use $\mathcal{L}_1$AC to mitigate the discrepancy between the nominal model and the real system when the latter suffers from uncertainties.
-Simulation results on the Dubin's car and the quadrotor show that {\em DiffTune} improves the system's performance while $\mathcal{L}_1$AC compensates for the uncertainties.
-Generalizability of the tuned parameters is also illustrated using training and test sets in the Dubin's car simulation.
+In this paper, we propose DiffTune: an auto-tuning method using auto-differentiation, with the advantage of stability, compatibility with data from physical systems, and efficiency.
+Given a performance metric, DiffTune gradually improves the performance using gradient descent, where the gradient is computed using sensitivity propagation that is compatible with physical systems' data.
+We also show how to use $\mathcal{L}_1$AC to mitigate the discrepancy between the nominal model and the associated physical system when the latter suffers from uncertainties.
+Simulation results (on a Dubin's car and a quadrotor) and experimental results (on a quadrotor) both show that DiffTune can efficiently improve the system's performance.
+When uncertainties are present in a system, $\mathcal{L}_1$ adaptive control facilitates tuning by compensating for the uncertainties.
+Generalization of the tuned parameters to unseen trajectories during tuning is also illustrated in both simulation and experiments.

+One limitation of the proposed approach is that it only applies to systems with differentiable dynamics and controllers.
+The requirement on differentiability is not met in contact-rich applications~\cite{parmar2021fundamental} (e.g., legged robots~\cite{wieber2016modeling} and dexterous manipulation~\cite{jin2022task}) and systems with actuation limits~\cite{kumar2021diffloop} (e.g., saturations in magnitude or changing rate).
+Although subgradients~\cite{boyd2003subgradient} generally exist at the points of discontinuity, the impact of surrogate gradient on the tuning efficiency is unknown, which will be investigated in the future.
+Another limitation of this work is the convergence to a local minimum due to the usage of gradient descent.
+Future work will investigate conditions for convergence to a global minimum or methods that can help escape from local minimums.